Meeting Eligibility Requirements

 - Be unemployed through no fault of his/her own.

 - Be physically able to work.

-- Be available for work which means to be ready and willing to immediately accept work.
+- Be ready and willing to immediately accept work.

 - Be actively looking for work.